metacpan/metacpan-cpan-extracted/distros/P/PiFlash/README.md

 - For most disk images, either in a raw \*.img file, compressed in a \*.gz or \*.xz file, or included in a \*.zip archive, piflash recognizes the file format and extracts the disk image for flashing, eliminating the step of uncompressing or unarchiving it before it can be flashed to the SD.
 - For zip archives, it checks if it contains the Raspberry Pi NOOBS (New Out Of the Box System), in which case it handles it differently.
 The steps it takes are similar to the instructions that one would have to follow manually.
 It formats a new VFAT filesystem on the card.
 (FAT/VFAT is the only format recognized by the Raspberry Pi's simple boot loader.)
 Then it copies the contents of the zip archive into the card, automating the entire flashing process even for a NOOBS system, which previously didn't even have instructions to be done from Linux systems.
+- When the --resize option is provided, it requests piflash to resize the root filesystem to the maximum available size of the SD card.
+It's ignored for NOOBS because it will wipe out the initial partitions upong installing anything else.
+In all other cases, it will expand the last filesystem on the SD card, which is traditionally where the root filesystem is placed.
+(Exceptions may be added if needed for distributions which don't follow this layout.)

 # INSTALLATION

 The piflash script only works on Linux systems.
 It depends on features of the Linux kernel to look up whether the output device is an SD card and other information about it.
-It has been tested so far on Fedora 25, and some experimentation with Ubuntu 16.04 (in a virtual machine) to get the kernel parameters right for a USB SD card reader.
+It has been tested so far on Fedora and Ubuntu to get the kernel parameters right for various USB SD card adapters.

 ## System Dependencies